 Section 5.
 Certification The results of the election shall be certified and announced by the McBee High School Secretary prior to May 1.

 Section 6.
-Oath of Office The Principal or his designee will administer the Oath of Office to the new officers, not including the Parliamentarian, at the annual meeting of the membership in May.
+Oath of Office The Principal or their designee will administer the Oath of Office to the new officers, not including the Parliamentarian, at the annual meeting of the membership in May.
 The President will administer the Oath of Office to the Parliamentarian at a time of his or her choosing.
 The Oath shall read: “I do solemnly swear (or affirm) that I will faithfully execute the office to which I have been selected to serve.”

 Article XI Meetings